KSC7G5/Final/Hobbies.md

 ## Hobbies
 I have a lot of hobbies that I enjoy doing and heres is the top 10 hobbies that I do in my free time.

-1.Baseball

-2.Golf

-3.Surf
+1. Baseball
+   - First Base
+   - Pitcher
+2. Golf
+3. Surf

-4.Hanging with friends
+4. Hanging with friends

-5.Learning about cars
+5. Learning about cars

-6.Gambling
+6. Gambling

-7.Driving ATV's
+7. Driving ATV's

-8.Doing math
+8. Doing math

-9.Playing video games
+9. Playing video games

-10.Fishing
+10. Fishing

 ### [Back to Home](README.md)